thejasms861/HISAB-KITHAB/README.md

 Contributions are welcome and greatly appreciated.

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ---